space-wizards/docs/src/en/space-station-14/device-network.md

 # Device Network

 Device networking allows machines and devices to communicate with each other while adhering to restrictions like range or being connected to the same powernet.
 Players will also have the abillity to interact with the device network in multiple ways.
-For example one could use a packet sniffer in his pda *(Not yet implemented)* to listen to messages sent over the wireless device network.
+For example one could use a packet sniffer in their pda *(Not yet implemented)* to listen to messages sent over the wireless device network.

 ## Quick Overview
 Entities can join a network and will be assigned a network address.
 These entities can then optionally choose to listen on some frequency.
 Any device on a network can send packets on any frequency (not just one it's listening on).
 The packets can either be broadcast, or directed at a specific address.
 The actual packets take the form of ECS events.
 A system just needs to listen for a `DeviceNetworkPacketEvent`.
 This event contains information about the sender and a `NetworkPayload`, which is basically just a `Dictionary<string, object>`.
 The contents of the payload and how to interpret them is just hard coded in each system.
 Some commonly used string keys are defined in `DeviceNetworkConstants.cs`.

 ### Network ids:
-Device Net Ids are used to segregate devices into different sub networks that **can't** interact with eachother.
+Device Net Ids are used to segregate devices into different sub networks.
 This is done for performance and organisational reasons and to prevent players from interacting with packets that are not supposed to be interacted with.

 ```admonish warning
 Device net ids **do not** specify how a device connects to other devices (e.g wireless).
 Use the components for that.